-The eating options along Lake Street are literally staggering (because you’d be in a walking food coma if you tried to sample them all too quickly).
-Here’s is just a sampling of what’s available.
+Dominated by Latinx and East African fare, the eating options along East Lake Street are literally staggering (because you’d be in a walking food coma if you tried to sample them all too quickly).

 The deliciousness at Somali/Middle Eastern Hamdi Restaurant, includes a wildly popular goat dish which often sells out, so plan for lunch or an early dinner.
 Quruxlow is a no frills, super authentic Somali food spot, and Hufan Restaurant and Cafe is a family run place with delicious East African flavors, including unique offerings like goat and camel meat platters.
 Try out one of their refreshing fruit smoothies as well.